Proxx/Grafana-armv7/README.md

-# Depricated: Grafana has arm32 images available on github please use them instead.
+# Depricated: Grafana has arm32 images available on Dockerhub please use them instead.

 # Grafana-armv7